LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 From the documents that are emitted by the source we extract the text using the `text-extractor` agent.
 This agent uses the Apache Tika library to extract the text from the document.
 The text is stored in a field called `value.text` together with other metadata, which is stored in the `properties` of the record.

-This operation is CPU intensive and it may require some amount of memory, depending on the size of the documents.
+This operation is CPU-intensive and may require some amount of memory, depending on the size of the documents.

 ## Text splitting